 2) Detailed Trace and Remediation Guidance

 The next important thing to keep in mind while selecting a SAST tool is whether it provides a comprehensive and detailed trace of the errors and gives proper and actionable remediation guidance or not.
-The best way to make sure all of this is to analyze the SAST tool's defect taxonomy.
+The best way to make sure of all of this is to analyze the SAST tool's defect taxonomy.

 Many SAST solutions give defect traces that are missing on a lot of useful information.
 The most advanced tools give a thorough defect trace with the most intricate details like all the conditional branches that were used to arrive at the defect and also the values of the tracked variables.
 It is always better to know each and every detail instead of beating around the bush in confusion.